Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-3/04-exploratory-analysis.md

 ### Introduction

-Before running a differential expression analysis, it is good practice to explore the relationships between samples based on their gene global gene expression profiles.
-This analysis allows perform several quality control checks such as confirming that replicates cluster together, or the dataset is free from batch effects.
-Furthermore, these analysis allow us to build expectations for our DE analysis.
+Before running a differential expression analysis, it is good practice to explore the relationships between samples based on their global gene expression profiles.
+This analysis allows us to perform several quality control checks such as confirming that replicates cluster together, or the dataset is free from batch effects.
+Furthermore, these analyses allow us to build expectations for our DE analysis.

-To perform these analysis, we generally make use of **unsupervised statistical analysis methods**.
+To perform these analyses, we generally make use of **unsupervised statistical analysis methods**.
 These methods make no prior assumptions about relationships between samples, and aim to reveal clusters and groups that form naturally in our data.

 Such methods are often referred to as **dimension reduction methods** since they generate a simplified representation of the original dataset.
 We will discuss two of these methods that can be used for RNA-seq data:
 - Principal components analysis (PCA)